 You’ve got your studio set up.
-The mic and headphones you selected are of the highest quality possible for podcasting.
-You’ve hired a producer for the editing, organizational and administrative aspects of your show.
+You’ve hired a producer for your show’s editing, organizational and administrative aspects.
+The mic and headphones you selected are of the highest quality for podcasting.

 But one critical question remains – what is the best day to publish a podcast?

-In a crowded platform, the day you choose to release each episode of your podcast is a critical part of your marketing strategy.
-It can make the difference between your show getting those high download and streaming numbers that attract high-paying advertisers, or falling by the wayside alongside hundreds of others.
+In a crowded platform, the day you choose to release each podcast episode is a critical part of your marketing strategy.

 Table of Contents